-Contract Review of Practices

-3. The CCG'S Quality Governance arrangements

-Operating effectiveness

-Issue Identified - There needs to be clarification of the governance structure in relation to the primary care quality.
-The Primary Care Quality Group has operated under a number of different names in the report to the PCCC, including Quality Board and Primary Care Committee.

-it was recorded in the minutes example, of the Primary Commissioning Committee October 2019, the Quality Board which is a sub-committee of the PCCC has not met since February 2019.
+Contract Review of Practices 3.
+The CCG'S Quality Governance arrangements Risk Rating: Medium Operating effectiveness Issue Identified - There needs to be clarification of the governance the primary care quality.
+The Primary Care Quality Group has ope different names in the report to the PCCC, including Quality B Committee. rated under a number of As an example, it was recorded in the minutes Commissioning Committee October 2019, the Quality Board which , mittee October 2019, the Quality Board which is a su the PCCC has not met since February 2019.
 There are plans for the first one to be held in November, to report to the PCCC in December.
 A primary Care Workplan and Primary Care Quality Committee will be established."